 The Alternative Minimum Tax is an additional tax which is imposed when the net income, adjusted by certain preferential items, exceeds the exempt amount of \$50,000.
-The tax rate for this tax is 30% of said net income plus the additional tax on gross income provided in Section 1023.10 of the Code, or the sum of the following items, whichever is larger:
+The tax rate for this tax is 30% of said net income or the sum of the following items, whichever is larger:

-- A) the 20% of: - that amount which represents expenses incurred or paid to a related person if such payments are attributable to the conduct of a trade or business in Puerto Rico and are not subject to income tax or withholding at source under the Code during the taxable year, and/or - that amount which represents cost transfer or expense assignment from a home office located outside of Puerto Rico to a branch if that item was not subject to income tax under the Code, - B) the 2% of the purchase value of personal property from a related person and/or the transfer of personal property from a home office located outside of Puerto Rico to a branch engaged in trade or business in Puerto Rico.
-In the case of importers of the following products, instead of 2%, a reduced rate is established: - alcoholic beverages 0.5%
+A) the 20% of:

+- that amount which represents expenses incurred or paid to a related person if such payments are attributable to the conduct of a trade or business in Puerto Rico and are not subject to income tax or withholding at source under the Code during the taxable year, and/or - that amount which represents cost transfer or expense assignment from a home office located outside of Puerto Rico to a branch if that item was not subject to income tax under the Code. - B) the 2% of the purchase value of personal property from a related person and/or the transfer of personal property from a home office located outside of Puerto Rico to a branch engaged in trade or business in Puerto Rico, when the purchaser of personal property has gross receipts from the conduct of trade or businesses in Puerto Rico of ten million (10,000,000) dollars or more for any of the three preceding taxable years or that part of such period during which the purchaser was in existence.
+For additional information, please refer to Section 1022.03 of the 2011 Code.
+In the case of importers of the following products, instead of 2%, a reduced rate is established: